-Use All Assortable Pricing - Don’t miss out on this: Quite simply, All Assortable Pricing means buying any combination of products will count towards a total that leads to even larger discounts.
+Use our exclusive, money-saving All Assortable Pricing.
+Quite simply, All Assortable Pricing means that buying any combination of products will count towards a total that leads to even larger discounts.

 There are four prices listed for each item in the catalogs and on the website.
 The four prices are for orders of 1 to 14 units, 15 to 49, 50 to 99 and 100 or more.
-The black colors are the lowest prices per unit.
-All Assortable Pricing counts the total number of units.
+All Assortable Pricing counts the total number of units, not a single product.

 - Tammy (Tennessee)

 Beads left over from projects can be combined into new projects.
-Even if the beads are mismatched, you can creatively combine them in a tasteful ''Mulligan stew.''
+Even if the beads are mismatched, you can creatively mingle them in a tasteful ''Mulligan stew'' or "bead soup."
 For example, create patterns or swatches of like beads and arrange them in necklace or bracelet.
-Or, different styles of beads can be combined into a mosaic pendant that goes great with Bohemian styles.
+Or, different styles of beads can be combined into a mosaic pendant or pair of earrings that aligns with Bohemian styles.

-An excellent resource for advice and tips for making use of leftover beads and findings is Tammy Honaman’s book Secrets to Beading Success.
+An excellent resource for advice and tips for making use of leftover beads and findings is our book Secrets to Beading Success.

 Hot Tip: Be inventive--take apart some of your finished jewelry for different jewelry-making components.

-Improve your technique--save money by saving time: you can learn techniques and how to use tools more efficiently with our many online tutorials.
+Improve your technique and you'll save money by saving time on materials.
+You can learn techniques and how to use tools more efficiently with our many online tutorials.

-The beaders and jewelry-makers in our community have lots of helpful advice to save time and money they want to share with you.
+Our jewelry-making community has shared lots of helpful advice to save time and money.
 For example, how to reuse packaging such as bottles and containers.

 Additional Resources ...